25 Coding (Computer Science) Internships for High School Students in 2025

 Timeline: Summer

-The MIT Women’s Technology Program (WTP) is a rigorous four-week summer academic experience to introduce high school students to engineering through hands-on classes, labs, and team-based projects in the summer after 11th grade.
-WTP is designed for students who are excited about learning, have demonstrated their ability to excel at math and science in their high school classes, and who have no prior background (or very little) in engineering, with few opportunities to explore these fields.
-WTP is a women-focused, collaborative community aimed at empowering students from groups historically underrepresented and underserved in engineering.
+WTP is aimed at students who are passionate about learning, have excelled in math and science classes, and have no prior background (or very little) in engineering.
+WTP is a women-focused, collaborative community focused on empowering students from groups historically underrepresented and underserved in engineering.

 Ages: 15-17